WHAT is Chronic Otitis Media (COM)?

 AIM OF TREATMENT

-• In cases of chronic otitis media, the main aim of treatment is to control the infection and to produce a dry ear because until and unless the ear is not dry, it cannot be taken up for surgery.
+- In cases of chronic otitis media, the main aim of treatment is to control the infection and to produce a dry ear because until and unless the ear is dry, it cannot be taken up for surgery.

-• The next aim of treatment is to improve the hearing by doing the surgery either at the same sitting or at a later stage once the ear is dry.
+- The next aim of treatment is to improve hearing by having the surgery either at the same sitting or at a later stage once the ear is dry.

 MEDICAL MANAGEMENT

-• It aims to eradicate infection and it helps to produce the dry ear.
+- It aims to eradicate infection and helps produce dry ears.

-• A different way of creating a dry ear is an aural toilet.
-Aural toileting means clearing the ear discharge and it can be done either by dry mopping with the cotton swabs or by suction cleaning under the microscopic visualization.
+- A different way of creating a dry ear is an aural toilet.
+Aural toileting means clearing the ear discharge, which can be done either by dry mopping with cotton swabs or by suction cleaning under microscopic visualization.

 SURGICAL MANAGEMENT

-There is a great role of surgery in chronic otitis media.
+Surgery has a great role in chronic otitis media.
 The main aim is to augment hearing loss.

 Tympanoplasty:

 It is the closure of the tympanic membrane defect.
-There are different methods of doing tympanoplasty by using different grafts.
+There are different methods of tympanoplasty, such as using different grafts.

-The advantage of doing tympanoplasty is that it restores hearing, it prevents recurrent infections and complications like tympanosclerosis and the development of cochlear loss.
+The advantage of doing tympanoplasty is that it restores hearing and prevents recurrent infections and complications like tympanosclerosis and the development of cochlear loss.

 Cortical mastoidectomy:

-In a few the cases, especially in the tympanomastoid type of disease where there is the involvement of the mastoid air cells, in cases of the chronic ear discharge not responding to the conservative medical management, in those cases, cortical mastoidectomy is advised.
+In a few cases, especially in the tympanomastoid type of disease where there is the involvement of the mastoid air cells, in cases of chronic ear discharge not responding to conservative medical management, in those cases, cortical mastoidectomy is advised.

 Tympanomastoid surgery: